joshunov/SYNCSHACK_2021/README/README.md

 There is no external rule book on how to play the game.
 It is designed to be played with no prior knowledge, and to prompt the player on what do do and how to play as the game progresses.

 The game is recommended to be played with 2-8 players although it can handle any amount of players.

+## Operating ##
+Navigate to the `Main.py` file and run in terminal.
+All necessary modules will be installed to your local machine, and the algorithm will look after making sure the user experience is smoothe and enjoyable.